kanonenfutter/njodel/README.md

 ## ToDos

 - Display one Jodel and its responses

 - Filter responses: Only show OJs responses?

 - Hashtagbrowser, e.g. display all Jodels containing #archiv

 - Set a custom location

+  ​

 ## Issues

+* there might be some issues.

+  ​

 ## Notice

 The authentification token "Bearer ..." in `/routes/index.js`  was generated on a real device.
 Please do not use it for harmful purposes.

+If the built-in access token (Bearer xxx) fails to work - Maybe due to excessive use ;-) - feel free to generate and use your own access token.
+I haven't figured out a convenient way to obtain one yet.
+Capturing your app's traffic is one way to do so.